 Sandra Ryack-Bell, MITS Executive Director has 30 years’ experience in science education developing K-12, outreach and public awareness programs for organizations and schools at the local, regional and national level.
 Sandi has traveled around the country delivering professional development workshops for teachers and assisting school systems with developing science as well as land use and community character curriculum that meet their state frameworks.
 She was co-coordinator of the Association for Science Technology Center’s Energy Education Project, working with them to develop a set of best practices for STEM professional learning programs for K-12 teachers.
 Sandi served on the MA State Advisory Committee for the Next Generation Science Standards and assisted with the development of the MA 2016 revised STE Standards.
 She participated in the NAEP Science Achievement Level Setting Meeting for current ACT national testing. served as chair of the MA Department of Education’s Math and Science Advisory Committee for 3 years, chaired the Massachusetts Secretary for Energy and Environmental Affairs ‘Advisory Committee (SAGEE) for Environmental Education and has served on the planning committee for the annual Massachusetts STEM Summit.
 She is member of the Education Trainer’s Bureau for the Guidelines for Excellence in Environmental Education, and is a facilitator for Project Learning Tree and Project WILD.
 Sandi holds a degree in Botany/Marine Ecology and a Master’s Degree in Education from the University of Rhode Island.
 She has written numerous curricula and publications and developed curriculum kits for state and national science and environmental organizations.
 She is an adjunct faculty member at Framingham State University, the Massachusetts College of Liberal Arts and Cambridge College.

 Brianna Wilkinson joined the Museum Institute for Teaching Science as the Assistant Director of Education in 2015.
 In this role she has instructed graduate-level courses and teacher professional learning programs in regions across Massachusetts.
 Brianna received her B.A. in Biology from Dartmouth College and her M.S. in Teaching and Curriculum from the Warner School of Education at University of Rochester.
 She has taught in urban and rural classrooms, afterschool programs, summer camps, and museums.
 Brianna coordinates graduate credit for MITS’ professional development institutes and is an adjunct faculty member for Framingham State University, Cambridge College, Fitchburg State University and the Massachusetts College of Liberal Arts.
-As a member of the Massachusetts Environmental Education Society, Massachusetts Association of Science Teachers, and National Science Teachers Association, she appreciates opportunities to hear from leaders in the field, and to share about successes and lessons learned in her own work.
-She is a lifelong learner, and appreciates this characteristic in the educators she works with.
+As a member of the Massachusetts Environmental Education Society, Massachusetts Association of Science Teachers, and National Science Teachers Association.
+A lifelong learner herself, Brianna recognizes the importance of professional development.
+She appreciates opportunities to hear from leaders in the field, and to share about both successes and lessons learned in her own work.

 Contact MITS’ Executive Director, Sandra Ryack-Bell, at email@example.com or 617-328-1515 to learn more about how MITS can help your school or district enrich the science learning experiences of your students through customized professional learning for your teachers.